briankoser/sfc-listeners-guide/episodes/0488-what-is-the-criterion-collection.md

 {% countdown countdowns.criterionSeen %}

-Watch {% work "The Passion of Joan of Arc" %} from Criterion instead of Hulu because for the orchestral soundtrack they created.
+Watch {% work "The Passion of Joan of Arc" %} from Criterion instead of Hulu for the orchestral soundtrack they created.

 The {% work "Life Aquatic with Steve Zizou" %} is maybe Ben's favorite movie.